Maxattax97/flotilla/README.md

 The IPS may be handled via the `flotilla ips` subcommands.

 If you have issues, check that `/etc/sysconfig/suricata` is using the `-q 0` option so that it can execute in inline (IPS) mode and intercept packets!
+It must also be running in repeat mode (with masks), or else it will skip all other filters (effectively making your firewall useless).

+### FirewallD

+FirewallD is used to intelligently manage IPTables.
+It will not manage Docker services due to it's independent firewall, and it does not manage Suricata.

+Firewall commands are accessible via `flotilla fw` subcommands.

 ### Nginx & Let's Encrypt